Alexandru Ioan Cuza University

 This university is organized into 15 different faculties (schools) that encompass a variety of subject areas including several with coursework in English.
 The university is home to the Mihai Eminescu Central University Library which holds a large number of volumes from old and rare works, some dating back to the 15th century!
 Students will enjoy the unexpectedly cosmopolitan atmosphere of Iaşi and the opportunity to study at an innovative and historic university in an off-the-beaten path destination.

 Iaşi is a university city of 400,000 in eastern Romania, near the border with Moldova.
 It is the second largest city in Romania and a regional economic, cultural, and academic hub.
 In the heart of the city is the impressive St. Paraschiva Metropolitan Cathedral, a 19th-century Orthodox church built in Italian Renaissance style.
 The city boasts numerous other architectural and cultural sites such as the Vasile Alecsandri National Theater, the Moldova State Philharmonic, and a botanical garden that are important to Romania as a whole.
 UAIC is one of five universities in the city.
+To learn more about the city of Iaşi, check out Lonely Planet Travel!

 - American Studies